Counter-Reformation: Devotion and mysticism

 The Catholic Reformation was not only a political and Church policy oriented movement, but it also included major figures such as Catherine of Genoa, Ignatius of Loyola, Teresa of Ávila, John of the Cross, Francis de Sales, and Philip Neri, who added to the spirituality of the Catholic Church.
 Teresa of Avila and John of the Cross were Spanish mystics and reformers of the Carmelite Order, whose ministry focused on interior conversion to Christ, the deepening of prayer, and commitment to God's will.
 Teresa was given the task of developing and writing about the way to perfection in her love and unity with Christ.
 Thomas Merton called John of the Cross the greatest of all mystical theologians.

-The spirituality of Filippo Neri, who lived in Rome at the same time as Ignatius, was practically oriented, too, but totally opposed to the Jesuit approach.
-Said Filippo, "If I have a real problem, I contemplate what Ignatius would do ... and then I do the exact opposite".
-As a recognition of their joint contribution to the spiritual renewal within the Catholic reformation, Ignatius of Loyola, Filippo Neri, and Teresa of Ávila were canonized on the same day, March 12, 1622.

 The Virgin Mary played an increasingly central role in Catholic devotions.
 The victory at the Battle of Lepanto in 1571 was accredited to the Virgin Mary and signified the beginning of a strong resurgence of Marian devotions.
 During and after the Catholic Reformation, Marian piety experienced unforeseen growth with over 500 pages of mariological writings during the 17th century alone.
 The Jesuit Francisco Suárez was the first theologian to use the Thomist method on Marian theology.
 Other well-known contributors to Marian spirituality are Saints Lawrence of Brindisi, Robert Bellarmine, and Francis de Sales.

 The sacrament of penance was transformed from a social to a personal experience; that is, from a public community act to a private confession.
 It now took place in private in a confessional.
 It was a change in its emphasis from reconciliation with the Church to reconciliation directly with God and from emphasis on social sins of hostility to private sins (called "the secret sins of the heart").